Skip to main content

 Make Tool Step 8

 1. Configure Parameters: Configure what data do you need to send to Make.
-These are the parameters the AI Assistant will collect from users and send to Make.
+These are the parameters the AI Agent will collect from users and send to Make.

 Make Tool Step 9